 In fact, what should be determining the way we are disposed to think is our own perception of the world around us.
 Our idea of the reality around us would have been teaching us to think in terms of black and white, light and dark, up and down or good and bad.
 And we have been doing so all these while with our thoughts, real as well as abstract.
 Now that our ideas of reality are undergoing tremendous changes, mainly owing to results encountered in quantum physics and related research, noticeable changes should have been happening with our abstract notions as well.
-Like, instead of viewing them only as black or white, we should be thinking in terms of white, black, and neither white nor black.
-And our thoughts should have included new vistas of demarcation, like good, bad and neither good nor bad or up, down and neither up nor down.
+Like, instead of viewing those things only as black or white, we should be thinking in terms of white, black, and neither white nor black.
+And our thoughts should have included new vistas of demarcation, like good, bad and neither good nor bad, or up, down and neither up nor down.

 But that is not happening.
 Why?

 People are encouraged to approach the material world, more or less, with an open mind.
 Why is it that when it comes to topics that are beyond this, not only that we do not encourage questions, but also we behave in a rather opinionated manner in confronting them, that too, invariably, with a closed mind?